 Land purchases are recorded at cost and are non-depreciable assets.

 Property and equipment is reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of assets may not be recoverable.
-For further discussion regarding the impairment accounting policy refer to "Impairment-Long-Lived Assets" below
+Refer to "Impairment-Long-Lived Assets."